W1AW/1 Massachusetts Volunteers On The Air a Great Success!

 Hello to all,

-This email is a reminder that this evening, June 6th, 2022 is the first non-holiday Monday of the month and, as such, is our RACES/ACS/Preparedness Net night.
+This email is a reminder that tomorrow evening, March 6th, 2023 is the first non-holiday Monday of the month and, as such, is our RACES/ACS/Preparedness Net night.
 We will be holding our sector nets on the normally assigned frequencies.

 As always, I am looking for Net Control stations to staff our sector nets for the evening.
-This month I will be able to run the Sector 2A net, but if anyone is interested in trying it out, please let me know.
-I am looking for NCS operators to lead the Sector 2B (Plymouth County) nets.
-Sector 2D has already arranged for an NCS operator for this month’s net and Sector 2C is now a Winlink only net on a monthly basis.
+This month I will be on my assigned shift for Acushnet EMS and will be unable to run the Sector 2A net reliably.
+If anyone is available and interested in covering the net, please let me know.
+I am looking for NCS operators to lead the Sector 2B (Plymouth County) net.
+Sector 2D has already arranged for an NCS operator for this month’s net and Sector 2C is a Winlink only net on a monthly basis.

 For any operators interested in performing the duties of Net Control Station (NCS), there are materials available to make the task fairly simple and straight forward.
 The net pre-amble and role call lists are available at http://wc1mab.org/RACES_R2_Interim_Preamble.pdf and http://wc1mab.org/Month.php with the role call lists on the left column near the bottom.
 If anyone is worried that they mess up running a net, please remember that, in many cases, a less than perfect net is WAY better than no net at all!
 At the conclusion of any net, any operator that acted as Net Control Operator should send a note to WC1MAB@gmail.com letting me know who ran the net and who checked in so that the proper numbers can be reported to our served agencies.
 We can not always count on our normal net control operators to be available in the event of a large scale emergency, so every RACES operator should be prepared to act as NCO if needed when disaster and emergency strikes!